 Note on Recommendation #5: As published originally (as Recommendation #4 in the Initial Report) for public comment, the recommendation included two options for which the Working Group specifically requested community input.
 The Working Group subsequently developed an additional four options, based on public comments received and suggestions from Working Group members.
 In October 2017, an informal poll was conducted on three of these options and discussed at ICANN60 in Abu Dhabi.
 Following its review of feedback received to these options and further deliberations, the final list of options to be considered for possible resolution of the issue of IGO jurisdictional immunity became a total of six options.
 For the text of the six options and a description of the Working Group’s deliberations on these options, see the discussion at [insert relevant Section/Page].

 The Working Group recognizes that implementation of this Recommendation #5 will likely require modifications to the current language of the UDRP and URS.
-For the UDRP, the main change will need to be to Paragraph 4(k) of the Policy, pursuant to which, if the losing registrant notifies ICANN (within the 10-business day period following a panel decision) that he/she has commenced a lawsuit in the appropriate national court, ICANN will take no action unless it receives evidence either of a resolution of the lawsuit or its dismissal or withdrawal, or a copy of a court order either dismissing the lawsuit or ruling that the registrant does not the right to continue to use the domain name.
+For the UDRP, the main change will need to be to Paragraph 4(k) of the Policy, pursuant to which, if the losing registrant notifies his/her registrar (within the 10-business day period following a panel decision) that he/she has commenced a lawsuit in the appropriate national court, the registrar will take no action unless it receives evidence either of a resolution of the lawsuit or its dismissal or withdrawal, or a copy of a court order either dismissing the lawsuit or ruling that the registrant does not have the right to continue to use the domain name.
 For the URS, while the procedure does not contain the same 10-business day rule as the UDRP, Paragraph 13 expressly states that a URS Determination “shall not preclude any other remedies available”, and “shall not prejudice the party in UDRP or any other proceedings”.

 The Working Group therefore specifically and additionally recommends that the Implementation Review Team that is formed to implement those of its consensus recommendations that are adopted by the GNSO Council and the ICANN Board review and update the UDRP and URS (including the relevant Rules), as appropriate, to ensure that they reflect this Recommendation #5.